 Workshop: Free public engagement training: science demonstrations for family audiences

 Location: Eureka! children’s museum: Halifax, West Yorkshire

 Date: Mon 11 February 10:00 – 16:00 GMT

 The BES will provide a free for members training workshop in 2019, focusing on how to communicate your science with young audiences and families.

 Hosted within the marvellously interactive Eureka! children’s museum in West Yorkshire, this hands-on workshop will be led by Chris Snowden, STEM & Public Engagement Manager at Eureka!, a specialist in communicating complex issues to young children and their parents using exciting live demonstrations.

-The workshop will be beneficial for both beginners and more experienced communicators, providing a grounding in science communication and learning psychology for younger/family audiences, and giving members considerable time to develop their own activities into physical products with one-on-one advice.
-There will be opportunities to develop these ideas into physical products after the workshop and deliver them at at the Eureka! museum and at BES events in future.
+The workshop will be beneficial for both beginners and more experienced communicators, providing a grounding in science communication and learning psychology for younger/family audiences, examining different methods of engagement, how to communicate clearly with children and family audiences, and giving members considerable time to develop their own activities into physical products with one-on-one advice.
+There will be opportunities to develop these ideas into physical products after the workshop and deliver them at the Eureka! museum and at BES events in future.

 Eureka! welcomes 300,000+ visitors annually including 34,000+ children on school visits providing an incredible range of play based learning experiences to engage children from birth to 11 years old, helping them make sense of the world and to instil a lifelong love of learning.
 Chris Snowden has engaged the public across a range of subjects, from the science of sound to dinosaurs, run funded projects on food sustainability, chemistry of gases and genomics and trained communicators in everything from engagement and communications techniques to coding.